knowledgecode/delegate/README.md

 # Delegate

 This is an event delegation library for the browser.
-Interfaces are similar to jQuery.
+As the interfaces it has are similar to jQuery's, you will be able to learn them easily.

 ## Installation